mxagar/tool_guides/azure/README.md

   - We have additional complexities for load balancing
   - It improves the systems availability

+Impact on system cost:

+- Cost increases linearly with the amount of resources
+- However, we can control our **maximum capacity** on the system easily, so we spend only th emoney we need to spend!

+#### Elasticity

+Ability of a system to **quickly and easily** scale up/down:

+- It needs to be automated: *autoscaling*; metrics are monitored (e.g., CPU usage) and scaling is managed, by modifying the **capacity**.
+- *Waste* resources are minimized: systems that are paid for and not used; in non-cloud environments, waste is much larger.

+#### Reliability

+A high quality service should be:

+- Available: accessible to the users when they need it.
+- Reliable: system performs as intended without interruption.
+  - We want to trust the system, which also requires transparency.
+  - Autoscaling is related to the reliability.
+  - Multiple-regions are also related to reliability.
+  - Backups.
+  - Health probes.
+- Predictable

+#### Predictability

+Ability to forecasr and control performance and behaviour of a system:

+- We have the confidence the system will work.
+- How is the predictability achieved?
+  - Autoscaling
+  - Load balancing
+  - Different instance types
+  - Cost management
+  - API
+  - Pricing calculators

+#### Security

+Coud providers are massive targets for hackers.
+Thus, the providers spend a lot of money to be secure.
+Among others:

+- They follow standard compliance certifications.
+- They go through audits.
+- They provide the users with tools to assure security (for apps and data).
+- There is an always-on DDoS (Denial of service attack).
+- There is a Microsoft Security Response Center (MSRC).
+- They have always up-to-date platform services.
+- Encryption by default.
+- There are many Azure tools to enhance our security, like Firewalls, etc.

+#### Governance

+Governance is about how the organization does business and how that is related to the cloud services, i.e., how these services interact with the business processes.
+It involves the definition, implementation and monitoring of the policies that shape that business-cloud interaction.

+Examples:

+- The company wants that given policies/measures are followed in the cloud.
+- Basic auditing and reporting is required.
+- Sometimes some standard compliance is required: GDPR, etc.

+How is governance achieved?

+- Azure Policy & Blueprint: we can add taging, metadata, etc.
+- Management groups: we can have management of different subscriptions.
+- Custom roles: we define roles with accesses to certain resources.
+- Soft delete: some data is sent to the trash, instead of deleting it (avoid accidental deletes).
+- Guides on best practices are provided.

+#### Manageability

+Management **of** the cloud and **in** the cloud.
+The *of* part is achieved by:

+- Templates
+- Automation
+- Scaling: autoscaling is possible for many resources.
+- Monitoring and alerts: notify resource status, traffic, etc.
+- Self-healing

+In the case of the managenet *in* the cloud, we achieve it with:

+- Web portal
+- CLI & scripts
+- Cloud Shell: in the we UI
+- APIs
+- Powershell

 ## 3. Cloud Service Types

+The term **I/P/S as a Service**:

+- It refers to something we could buy, but instead, we rent it.
+- If we wish, we don't need to commit to a given volume/amount; but we can, so prices are cheaper.
+- We pay for what we use.
+- The cloud provider is responsible for maintenance & Co.

+There are primarily three types of cloud services, as introduced in the shared responsibility model:

+- IaaS (Infrastructure as a Service) - VMs
+  - Usually, consists of real-world elements we could have on our data center, no abstracted products.
+  - Essential services: computing, storage, networking
+  - Example: Virtual Machines
+    - We pay them by the second
+    - We can choose different sizes
+  - Example: Azure Storage
+    - 5 PB capacity
+    - Very cheap
+    - Can handle blobs, files, queues, tables, etc.
+    - Can be configured as a data lake.
+  - Example: Virtual Networks
+    - No cost, but we do have bandwidth cost
+- PaaS (Platform) - Heroku / Docker container
+  - A layer on top of IaaS: middleware, development tools, DB server, etc.
+  - Example: Azure App Service
+    - We upload code and configuration to Azure, and it runs without needing to configure the VM undereath
+    - CI/CD included
+  - Example: Managed Storage - Azure SQL Database
+    - We don't have to worry about the server, the VM, disk space, etc.
+  - Example: Azure Front Door / Load Balancer / Firewall
+- SaaS (Software) - Apps / O365 / GDrive
+  - App is ready to be used.

+### Serverless

 ## 4. Core Architectural Components